paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ![fit](https://www.dropbox.com/s/9pcrnme4ogjvg3g/lambo-gallardo.png?dl=1)

 ^
-with more knowledge about Bitcoin addresses, you are now one step closer to your own lambo, so make sure you give me a ride in it sometime when you get it.
+...you are now one step closer to your own lambo, so make sure you give me a ride in it sometime when you get it.

 ---
 [.hide-footer]